 - Sailor Lake Campground and Picnic Area (parking pass required) east of Fifield on Highway 70 then south on Sailor Lake Road which has a picnic shelter, vaulted toilets, drinking water, and a loading ramp

 - Blockhouse Lake parking area east of Park Falls on Highway 182 which has vaulted toilets and an information board

 - Round Lake parking area (parking pass required) east of Fifield on Highway 70 then north on Shady Knoll Road which has a picnic area, vaulted toilets, drinking water, boat ramp and an information board

 - The State Highway 182 parking area east of Park Falls which has an information board

-A daily parking pass can be purchased at the parking areas where one is required; or an annual sticker can be purchased at the Chequamegon-Nicolet National Forest (CNNF) office or at the following businesses:
+A daily parking pass can be purchased at the parking areas where one is required; or an annual sticker can be purchased at the Chequamegon-Nicolet National Forest (CNNF) office at 1170 S. 4th Avenue / Highway 13 in Park Falls, over the phone by calling the office at 715-762-2461, or at the following businesses: